-There are quite a few rules for writing, but one of the more senior commandments is show, don’t tell.
-I know this can be a baffling concept to new writers.
-Honestly, I’d hate to see a lack of understanding of this golden rule stop anyone from putting pen to paper.
+There are rules for writers.
+One of the more senior commandments in the writing profession is show, don’t tell.
+This can be a baffling concept to new writers.
+Please don’t allow a lack of understanding of this golden rule to stop you from completing your book.

 As with most new skills, show, don’t tell simply takes a little practice to master.
-With practice you’ll find that soon you’ll begin to apply the rules almost instinctively.
+With practice, you’ll soon find yourself beginning to apply the rules almost instinctively.
 While honing this skill, I’d recommend that you read some of your favorite books over again and observe how the authors bring their stories to life by showing their readers various details.
 You’ll find there are many ways to accomplish this goal.

 The meaning of show, don’t tell

 Show, don’t tell simply means that you allow your readers to experience incidents through storytelling rather than overtly tell them what happened.
 Showing is often done through character development, in which you thoroughly share sensory details, action, and dialogue.

 The reason showing is so effective is that it puts your readers directly into the shoes of the main character and lets them see things through his or her lens.
 It’s a much more immersive experience for the readers, allowing them to lose themselves in your book.

 To illustrate the difference between telling and showing, here are two passages: